wsehjk/raft/lab_notes/lab2-raft/bug.md

 168793 LOG1 S2 length of log is 79
 168793 INFO S2 AppendEntry commitIndex: 78
 ```
-8. Later, `S2` attempts to be a leader at term 11 with incorrect commitIndex 78.
+8. Later, `S2` attempts to be a leader at term 11 with **incorrect commitIndex 78**.

-These two index errors make wander there may be logic errors when dealing Follower's commitIndex.
-I turn to paper's Figure2.
-Figure2 says that `If leaderCommit > commitIndex, set commitIndex = min(leaderCommit, index of last new entry)`.
+These two index errors make me wander there may be logic errors when dealing Follower's commitIndex.
+I turn to paper's Figure2, which says that `If leaderCommit > commitIndex, set commitIndex = min(leaderCommit, index of last new entry)`.
 Well, this explains everything.
-My orginal imp just set `commitIndex = min(leaderCommit, index of last new entry)`.
+My orginal imp just sets `commitIndex = min(leaderCommit, index of last new entry)`.

 ```go
 rf.commitIndex = len(rf.logs) + rf.lastIncludedIndex
 if args.LeaderCommitIndex < rf.commitIndex {